asharma-gh/Firedis/README.md

 # Firedis

-High performance Redis client using C NIFs
+High performance Redis client using C NIFs.
+Also essentially an updated Elixir version of https://github.com/basho-labs/hierdis
 ## Installation
-this library depends on a system-wide installation of `hiredis` `sudo apt install libhiredis-dev`
+this library depends on a system-wide installation of `hiredis`:

+`sudo apt install libhiredis-dev`

 compile nif: